it-economics/itea-be/kata-instructions.md

     Stemming from the first bug, today we call errors or glitches in a program a bug.
 </details>

---
+---

 2. What is a bug in the code and Why?

-Discuss every bug in the Group and answer the Question: Why does this bug got into the code?
+Discuss every bug with your group and answer the Question: Why does this bug got into the code?

 <details>
 <summary>Hint</summary>

 1. You do not have to look in a java class for this one.
-Maybe there are to many line somewhere.
+Maybe there are too many lines somewhere?
-2. One bug ticket has the following description: "After we implemented the 'return Qualities' feature the Qualities are negative sometimes"
+2. One bug ticket has the following description: "After we implemented the 'return Quantities' feature the Quantities are negative sometimes"
 </details>
 <details>
 <summary>Solution</summary>